Marshall Fire

 The Marshall Fire was a destructive wildfire and urban conflagration that started on December 30, 2021, shortly after 11:00 a.m.
 MST, as a grass fire in Boulder County, Colorado.
-The fire killed two people and became the most destructive fire in Colorado history in terms of buildings destroyed.
+The fire caused the evacuation of 37,500 people, killed two people, and destroyed more than 991 structures to become the most destructive fire in Colorado history.
+It began in two places and was neither caused by criminal negligence nor arson.

+Ignition and Progression

-Background factors
+Background

 An unusually wet spring with above average growth of grass due to moist conditions, followed by an unusually warm and dry summer and fall, created abundant dry grass.
 This, combined with the lack of snow so far that winter, created ideal weather conditions for wildfires.